Where are places to buy games or consoles in Waterford City?

 - In the past I found very great deals on PS2 games.. that was back when Gamestop had PS2 games, alas no more.
 I’ve also found great deals around the holidays with 3 for 2 offers which encouraged me to part with my hard earned money.

 - The staff are usually pretty friendly and chatty.
 This can be a double edged sword however if you are inexperienced with gaming as most Irish mammies generally are.
-Without realising, you could easily walk out of there having bought ten times more than what little Timmy actually needs.
+Without realizing, you could easily walk out of there having bought ten times more than what little Timmy actually needs.
 Why does little Timmy need all of this stuff!!

 - Choice of second hand games is not great any more.
 What’s more, most video game boxes and other’s don’t even have the proper cover.
 They have that soul destroying Gamestop cover instead.
 This is not ideal for collectors but if you’re not bothered then what does it matter.